aimen08/algerialogos/README.md

 # AlgeriaLogos

 This is an open source project for downloading free, high quality vector logos of Algerian companies.
-Visit the website at [algerialogos.com](https://algerialogos.com),the project is inspired by nigerialogos reposetory and all credit goes to
+Visit the website at [algerialogos.com](https://algerialogos.com),the project is inspired by nigerialogos repository and all credit goes to

 * [**Demilade Olaleye**](https://github.com/Demilad)
 * [**Chinonso Raymond**](https://twitter.com/ChinonsoRay)